 One Mr. M. T. Kennard is credited with improving upon the basic design to create luxuriously appointed wooden vacation homes on the water and transforming the original boats into gondola like Shikaras to ferry visitors to and from the houseboats.
 Celebrity guests in the ensuing decades added to the romance of these floating hotels, turning them into one of the most recognisable symbols of Kashmiri culture.

-Over 3500 houseboats sat cheek by jowl along the banks of the Dal and Nageen lakes by the time of partition (1947) when Kashmir acceded to the Indian republic.
-The escalation of conflict in 1989, and the resultant petering out of tourism, has whittled their numbers to an estimated 800.
-They are all veritable museums of Kashmiri craft.
-Made of cedar wood planks, and panelled and furnished with densely carved or filigreed walnut, and upholstered with richly embroidered fabric.
-Most are family owned, where proprietors reside on the boats and rent spare rooms to visitors.
+Over 3500 houseboats sat cheek by jowl along the banks of the Dal and Nageen lakes by the time of partition (in 1947) when Kashmir acceded to the Indian republic.
+The escalation of conflict in 1989 and the resultant petering out of tourism has whittled their numbers to an estimated 800.
+They are all veritable museums of Kashmiri craft: made of cedar wood planks and panelled and furnished with densely carved or filigreed walnut and upholstered with richly embroidered fabric.
+Most are family owned where proprietors reside on the boats and rent spare rooms to visitors.